 The Lenovo Yoga 7i has a good hinge.
 It feels solid and stable, and its 360-degree range lets you flip the screen around into tablet mode.
 There's some wobble, but it's minimal and isn't an issue.
 There's too much resistance to open the laptop with one hand, which is disappointing as it's a nice quality-of-life feature that gives laptops a more premium feel.

-The Lenovo Yoga 7i is a very portable, thin, and light laptop.
+The Lenovo 7i 14 is a very portable, thin, and light laptop.
 Its power adapter is compact and easily fits into most bags.

-The Lenovo Yoga 7i's serviceability is mediocre.
+The serviceability is mediocre.
 To access the internals, you need to remove seven T5 screws and pry open the bottom panel with a pick or prying tool.
 The storage slot is easily accessible if you want to upgrade the drive later on, and it supports M.2 2242 and 2280 PCIe NVMe SSDs.
-Opening the laptop and changing the hardware may void the manufacturer's warranty.

 The Lenovo Yoga 7i's screen displays sharp images and text thanks to its high pixel density, and it provides just enough space for split-screen multitasking.
 Its 16:9 aspect ratio is great for media consumption as most videos are in the same format and fill the entire screen; however, it feels a little too short for productivity, meaning you have to scroll more when reading a document or website.

-The Lenovo Yoga 7i has a basic refresh rate typical of most thin and light productivity laptops.
-It also has a slow response time, resulting in visible blur trails behind moving objects, which isn't ideal for viewing fast-moving content like sports or gaming.
+The Lenovo Yoga 7i is only available with a 60Hz display, which is typical for most thin and light productivity laptops.
+The display has a slow response time, resulting in visible blur trails behind moving objects, which isn't ideal for viewing fast-moving content like sports or gaming.

 The Lenovo Yoga 7i's contrast ratio is decent and within the typical range of most IPS panels.
 However, it's still a relatively low number compared to other panel technologies like VA and OLED.
-It isn't the best option for dark room viewing as blacks look gray.
-The contrast ratio can vary between individual units, but the difference is usually too small to be noticeable.
+This level of contrast makes blacks look gray in dim settings.

 The Lenovo Yoga 7i's maximum brightness is mediocre.
 It doesn't get bright enough to overcome glare, so it's best to avoid very well-lit or sunny environments.
 It gets very dim at the lowest brightness setting, though, which is great for viewing content in the dark as it causes less eye strain.
 If you want a similar laptop with a brighter display, check out the Lenovo Yoga 9i 14 (2021).

-The Lenovo Yoga 7i has mediocre reflection handling.
+The reflection handling is mediocre.
 Its glossy finish struggles with direct reflections, which are visible even with the screen at maximum brightness, so it's best to avoid having bright lights shining directly at the screen.

-The Lenovo Yoga 7i has sub-par black uniformity.
+The black uniformity is sub-par.
 There's severe backlight bleed at the bottom left corner, and there's some along the bottom edge and at the top left corner as well.
 The vertical lines are artifacts caused by the camera and aren't visible in person.
-Black uniformity varies between units; you may get slightly more or less backlight bleed, but you can expect the rest of the screen to be fairly similar.

 The Lenovo Yoga 7i 2-in-1 has passable horizontal viewing angles.
 The image dims and washes out fairly quickly as you move off-center.
 The image quality is still good enough from the side for sharing text documents and such with someone else, but not work that requires perfect accuracy.
 There's a slight offset on the right side near the center of the screen because our unit's display has a small indent; your mileage may vary.
 The vertical lines are artifacts caused by the camera and aren't visible in person.